 - Dirty Dog Mens Hydra Snow Helmet

-Oakley MOD 5 ski helmet
+Oakley MOD 5 Ski Helmet

-Oakley makes great goggles and sunnies, which lends kudos to the company’s ability to make decent helmets.
-The all-new, premium MOD5 (MIPS) looks the part, delivering style and substance in one hit.
-Importantly, this model has the increased protection of the MIPS system, which is designed to reduce dangerous rotational forces caused by angled impacts to the head, as well as the easy-fit BOA adjustment system and a magnetic buckle that allows easy operation wearing ski gloves, a fact that’ll save you from embarrassment when you forget and put your gloves on first.
+Importantly, this model has the increased protection of the MIPS system, which is designed to reduce dangerous rotational forces caused by angled impacts to the head, as well as the easy-fit BOA adjustment system and a magnetic buckle that allows easy operation wearing gloves.

-Arguably most importantly, a combination of a removable Polartec Power Grid liner and customisable ventilation ensures you stay fog-free and classy in most situations, as well as being able to close off ventilation when it gets too nippy.
+A combination of a removable Polartec Power Grid liner and customisable ventilation ensures you stay fog-free and classy in most situations, as well as being able to close off ventilation when it gets too nippy.

-Salomon MTN Lab ski helmet
+Salomon MTN Lab Ski Helmet

 Salomon have made a series of strong environmental statements with the MTN Lab helmet, not least using recycled materials in the build, as well as natural and biodegradable merino wool.
 Arguably the biggest sustainability play is the fact that the MTN Lab is rated for use for alpine, mountaineering and biking, making it something of an allrounder for mountain lovers.
 This potentially cuts waste from the multiple lids you’d otherwise need, as well as reduces faff when travelling.